ECNTechnology/ignition-kb/guides/ignition/Dashboard.md

 :::

-* **Timed Out / Exits:** Number of calls that entered the queue today, were not answered and progressed to the next activity.
-If the caller uses the 'press 1 to leave a voicemail' option, this will count towards the 'timed out/ exits' tally.
+* **Timed Out / Exits:** The number of calls that entered this call queue today, that either timed out to the next activity, or the caller selected to exit the queue. <br>
+It is possible for this call to have been answered elsewhere in another portion of the call flow outside of this queue. (or not answered at all) <br>
+These calls will not show as lost calls for this queue, but may be considered ‘lost’ in another queue.

 ::: tip

- A call that times out, is not classified as Lost.
+A call that times out, is not classified as Lost for this call queue.

   :::
 * **Avg.
 Wait Time:** Average time callers waited prior to being answered.
+(Unsanswered calls do not count toward this total)
 * **Avg.
 Talk Time:** Average time spent talking on calls answered in this queue.

 ### Agent Status Information